Articles

 Psalm 55:12-13

 It’s one thing when a stranger wrongs us, but the pain inflicted by a friend hurts unlike anything else.
 Our human response to betrayal is to retaliate, but not Jesus!
-When you look at all four gospel accounts together, the contrast grows between the majesty of Jesus and the monstrosity that is Judas.
+When you look at all four gospel accounts together, the contrast grows between Jesus’s majesty and Judas’s monstrosity.

-If you’re suffering from betrayal, take heart, Jesus knows your pain and gives us four ways (by his grace) we can model our response to be more like his.
+If you’re suffering from betrayal, take heart.
+Jesus knows your pain and gives us four ways (by his grace) to model our response to be more like his.

 4 Ways Jesus Confronted Betrayal